hpsaturn/canairio-docs/pages/en/cloud_worldmap.md

 ## Overview

-In the looking for have a map of our fixed stations, we are working some possible solutions. **Please if you know about infrastructure, web development and compatible topics, we need help with that**.
+In the looking for have a map of our public fixed stations, we are working some possible solutions. **Please if you know about infrastructure, web development and compatible topics, we need help with that**.

-## Grafana World Map
+## CanAirIO World Map

 For publish your station in this map, you need:

-Via CanAirIO app:
+**Via CanAirIO app**:

-- enable the internet connection in your CanAirIO Device from the app in the `fixed station` section in settings.
-- then tag the location, press one time the `Geohash` switch.
-- enable the `publication switch`
-- validate if your device already is sending data (in the display the arrow icons will be enable each sample time).
-- After some seconds, you should see your station in the map.
+Please follow the steps described [here](https://canair.io/docs/app_usage.html#fixed-station-mode), after some seconds, you should see your station in the map.

-Via CanAirIO CLI:
+**Via CanAirIO CLI**:

 Please follow the steps described [here](https://canair.io/docs/cli) for enter to the firmware CLI, and configure your [fixed station](https://canair.io/docs/cli.html#fixed-station-config).

 [![CanAirIO World Map](/docs/images/cloud_worldmap.jpg)](https://canair.io/stations.html)

-## AQICN
+## AQICN World Map

 When you enable your fixed station, also it will be shown in the AQICN world map, for example one of our stations: